-Should you use the video in the Live View feed that is buffered from the phone, you will need to live with low-quality footage.
-However, you can replicate footage in the Phantom’s memory card into the program to edit at the total quality.
+Should you use the video in the Live View feed buffered from the phone, you will need to live with low-quality footage.
+However, you can replicate the Phantom’s memory card’s footage into the program to edit at the total quality.

 Desktop editing software is not included.
 However, you can cut clips collectively from Windows Movie Maker, iMovie, Adobe Premiere Pro, or Apple Final Cut Pro, based upon your degree of editing experience.